microsoft/PQCrypto-SIDH/README.md

 ## New in Version 3.2

-- Added four new parameter sets of compressed SIDH and four new parameter sets of compressed SIKE based on [11].
+- Added four new parameter sets for compressed SIDH and four new parameter sets for compressed SIKE [11].

 ## Supported Platforms